 About Royal Palace of Aranjuez

-It was King Philip II who commissioned the building of Aranjuez Palace in the 16th century, with plans drawn up by Juan Herrera, also the architect of El Escorial.
-Yet work would continue through to the reign of Charles III, under whom the Royal Palace of Aranjuez was completed in the 18th century.
-Indeed it is the latter work which is most evident today.
+It was King Philip II who commissioned the building of Aranjuez Palace in the 16th century, with plans drawn up by Juan Herrera, who was also the architect of El Escorial.
+However, work would continue through to the reign of Charles III, under whom the Royal Palace of Aranjuez was completed in the 18th century.
+Indeed, it is the latter work which is most evident today.

 The history of the palace’s royal site began in the 16th century, when the Order of Santiago’s grandmaster Lorenzo I Suarez de Figueroa directed the construction of a grand hunting lodge.
 This still exists and is an open festival park.

 In the following 50 years, Charles I of Spain and then Philip II established a botanical garden and became aware that the fertile meadows of Aranjuez should be capitalised upon.

 King Philip began construction of the first palace in an adjacent plot south of the river, and after his death in 1598, works continued as only the royal apartments, chapel, south tower, and part of the western façade had been completed.

 A subsequent economic and political crisis and the fall of the royal house of Hapsburg resulted in the project being abandoned.